 Would an LED light/indicator on a compact audio, television, or video product, be considered a status display?

 Status display is not intended to include LED indicator lights.
-This will be clarified in a future amendment to the Energy Efficiency Regulations.
-If a certification body tests the product with the understanding that an LED indicator light constitutes a status display, and renders a decision on whether or not the product meets performance levels based on that understanding, that is acceptable to NRCan until such time as the Regulations are clarified.
+If a certification body tests the product with the understanding that an LED indicator light constitutes a status display (an information display), and renders a decision on whether or not the product meets performance levels based on that understanding, that is acceptable to NRCan.

 If a compact audio product is hard-wired to its power supply would it still be considered a compact audio product?